aMytho/GlimBoi/README.md

 Save the app.
 Copy the client ID and secret ID. *Keep these private!*

 Go into Glimboi.
 Paste the client ID and secret ID in their respective inputs.
-Save the data and authorize the bot.
-This will open the page in your default browser.
-If you are not logged in beforehand GLimesh will ask you to sign in.
-Log in, then hit authorize again.
-You will then be able to accept your dev app.
+Save the data and request a token.
 Glimboi is now ready to operate in your chat!

 ## Usage
 GlimBoi has a basic GUI for interacting with the bot.
 You can create commands and manage users.
 You can also create a currency system for your viewers to spend points with.
 They can be used for games and trading.
-Your moderators can control basic functions of the bot.
+Your moderators can control basic functions of the bot through chat commands

 ## Updates
 Windows can recieve automatic updates.
 Other platforms must manually update.
 You can download any version of the bot from the releases page.
 If the platform you want is not supported you can manually build the bot from the source code.
 Your platform must support Electron.
 This is a work in progress.